10 Times ‘See Something, Say Something’ Saved Lives in 2019

 “If you see something, say something” gained traction in the United States following the September 11 terrorist attacks.
 According to New York Magazine, Allen Kay, the chairman of ad agency Korey Kay & Partners, came up with the phrase for the Metropolitan Transit Authority on Sep.
 12, 2001, as he “wanted to help prevent another disaster and to do something positive in the aftermath of the attacks.”

-These additional findings further support the importance of reporting any sort of concerning behavior no matter how insignificant it may seem, which is why we’ve compiled 10 more instances (although there are hundreds out there) where seeing something and saying something likely saved lives.
+These continued findings further support the importance of reporting any concerning behavior no matter how insignificant it may seem, which is why we’ve compiled 12 more instances (although there are hundreds out there) where seeing something and saying something likely saved lives.

-Another common phrase, “If something doesn’t feel right, it probably isn’t,” is applicable in these instances as well.
+Another common phrase, “If something doesn’t feel right, it probably isn’t,” is also applicable in these instances.
 Trust your instinct.
 Your life and the lives of those around you may depend on it.

 If you appreciated this article and want to receive more valuable industry content like this, click here to sign up for our FREE digital newsletters!